Leincentes/minichan-grpc/README.md

 php lib/cli.php generate:services [ServicesName] [Interface|Class]
 ```

-## Troubleshooting
-If you encounter issues while using , consider the following steps:

-1. Check the Command Syntax: Ensure that you are using the correct syntax for the command.

-2. Review Error Messages: Examine any error messages displayed in the console for clues about the issue.

 # Config
 The Config class is a configuration class within the Minichan\Config namespace.
 Its purpose is to define gRPC services and middlewares for a PHP application.
 This class is designed to be static, providing methods to retrieve arrays of gRPC services and middlewares.